Mahamurahti/DesignPattern-Exercises/README.md

 ## Command (Exercise 22)

 Encapsulate a request as an object, thereby allowing for the parameterization of clients with different requests, and the queuing or logging of requests.
 It also allows for the support of undoable operations.

+`Note: Ususally implemented asynchronously`
 - Behavioural pattern
 - Command and Strategy may look similar because you can use both to parameterize an object with some action.
   However, they have very different intents.